D-Niermann/Cpp-Evolution/README.md

 };
 ```

-The Program can also be paused by pressing P.
+The Program can also be paused by pressing P and Simulation speed can be changes using the arrow keys.